janneengestoft/birc-project/README.md

 ### Running interactive commands on the cluster

-When you log into the cluster you land on the "front-end" of the cluster.
+When you log into the cluster, you land on the "front-end" of the cluster.
 Think of it as the lobby of a giant hotel.
-If you execute the `hostname` command you will get `fe1.genomedk.net`. `fe1` is the name of the front-end machine.
-The "front-end" is a single machine shared by anyone who log in.
-So you cannot run resource intensive jobs there but quick commands are ok.
+If you execute the `hostname` command, you will get `fe1.genomedk.net`. `fe1` is the name of the front-end machine.
+The "front-end" is a single machine shared by anyone who logs in.
+So you cannot run resource-intensive jobs there, but quick commands are ok.
 Commands that finish in less than ten seconds are ok.
-In the exercises for this course, you will run software that takes much longer time to finish.
+In the exercises for this course, you will run software that takes a much longer time to finish.
 So you need one of the computing machines on the cluster, so you can work on that instead.
 You ask for a computing machine by running this command:

 ```bash
 srun --mem-per-cpu=1g --time=3:00:00 --account=populationgenomics --pty bash
 ```

-That says that you need at most one gigabyte of memory, that you need it for at most three hours (the duration of the exercise), and that the computing expensenses should be billed to the project `populationgenomics` (which is our course).
+That says that you need at most one gigabyte of memory, that you need it for at most three hours (the duration of the exercise), and that the computing expenses should be billed to the project `populationgenomics` (which is our course).
 When you execute the command, your terminal will say "srun: job 40924828 queued and waiting for resources".
 That means that you are waiting for a machine.
 Once it prints "srun: job 40924828 has been allocated resources", you have been logged into a computing node.
-If you execute the `hostname` command, you will get something like `s05n20.genomedk.net`. `s05n20` is a computing mechine.
+If you execute the `hostname` command, you will get something like `s05n20.genomedk.net`. `s05n20` is a computing machine.
 Now you can execute any command you like without causing trouble for anyone.

 Now try to log out of the compute node by executing the `exit` command or by pressing `Ctrl-d`.
-If you execute the `hostname` command again you will get `fe1.genomedk.net` showing that you are back at the front-end mechine.
+If you execute the `hostname` command again, you will get `fe1.genomedk.net` showing that you are back at the front-end machine.

 ### Queueing commands on the cluster